mexisme/my-tools/README.md

 `//third_party/`
 - Source code and tools from Third Parties that we use.
 This should normally be source code, as storing binary data in here will bloat the repo rapidly.
 - There is a [//third_party/README.md](third_party/README.md) in the root of this directory detailing the directory hierarchy, all the Third Party code, where it came from, versioning, etc.
+- Code may be imported from external sources with tools like Git Subrepo, Subtree, Strees, Submodule, etc, and should also go in here.

 `//my/`
 - This is the root of all source code.